jhgoodwin/trinug-2018-08-29-workshop/README.md

 ## Example.01

-* Open Customer.Orders.sln
+* Open Users.Roles.sln
-* Run the unit tests in Customer.Orders.Tests
+* Run the unit tests in User.Roles.Tests
 * The presenter will guide us through